 Placencia is a traditional fishing village, so like most of Belize, their fresh seafood in Placencia is some of the best you can find anywhere.
 Rumfish gives off some serious New Orlean vibes, and serves traditional Belizean dishes, along with the best fish tacos in the area (or so I’ve heard) They also have delicious vegetarian options, which we rarely found throughout our time in Belize.
 And since centrally located in Placencia town you can easily walk around after your meal.

 Meander down Main Street

-Once a sleepy fishing village, Placencia is now a major vacation spot for Belize with some of their most beautiful beaches.
-Be sure to schedule a few days here to truly enjoy its easy going vibe and maritime beauty.
+Once a sleepy fishing village, Placencia is now a colorful vacation spot for Belize with some of its most beautiful beaches.
+Be sure to schedule a few days here to truly enjoy its easy-going vibe and maritime beauty.

 TIPS for visiting Placencia, Belize:

 - There are a range of hotels and Airbnb’s to fit any budget, but be aware that town is towards the edge of the peninsula.
 If your hotel is farther north it can take upwards of 40 minutes to get to town because the speed limit is fairly slow.